Last Updated on: December 21, 2025

 Nutritional profile

 The nutritional profile of blueberries is a key reason dogs can have blueberries with confidence.
 Antioxidants like anthocyanins help fight oxidative stress, while vitamin C supports the immune system, and vitamin K aids in blood clotting.
 Fiber promotes healthy digestion, preventing constipation—a common concern for many dog guardians.
 However, the question isn’t just about safety; it’s about balance.
 Overfeeding can lead to digestive upset, so understanding portion sizes and preparation methods is crucial.
 For readers new to this, think of blueberries as a superfood snack—similar to how humans enjoy them for a health boost—but tailored to a dog’s needs.
+However, research on commercial kibble with added blueberries found negligible levels of key antioxidants like quercetin, suggesting fresh or whole blueberries provide better nutritional benefits than processed forms (J Anim Sci, 2025)

 Take my reader Anita, who was hesitant to try blueberries with her 3-year-old Pug, Momo, due to past food sensitivities.
 After starting with just two berries, mashed into Momo’s food, Anita noticed no adverse reactions and a slight improvement in Momo’s coat texture within a week.
 This experience underscores that can dogs eat blueberries is a yes, but with a gradual introduction to ensure compatibility.
 Whether your dog is a picky eater or a food enthusiast, these berries can be a delightful addition when handled with care.
 CareCredit also notes their affordability, making them accessible for all dog guardians.